samlaubscher/Whiskey-Drop/readme.md

-# whiskey-drop-website
+# Whiskey Drop

-## This is a customised landing page for my 'whiskey drop' example website
+## This is a customised landing page for my 'whiskey drop' example website, created using the Bootstrap framework but then further customised with css

-### created on my CodeInstitute course
+### From the Bootstrap module of my CodeInstitute course